 The “Switch” campaign didn’t so much focus on the rebels, troublemakers and misfits as it did on … well, regular folks.

-“These are not actors — they’re real people who have switched from PCs to Macs, telling their story in their own words,” said Jobs at the time.
+“These are not actors — they’re real people who have switched from PCs to Macs, telling their story in their own words,” said Jobs in a press release at the time.
 “More people are interested in switching from PCs to Macs than ever before, and we hope that hearing these successful switchers tell their story will help others make the jump.”

 Ellen Feiss: Smoke different